 More minimal injuries may entail bruising, scrapes and abrasions, lacerations, soft tissue injuries such as sprains or strains, minor brain damage, and minor burns; moderate to serious physical injuries include severe burns, traumatic brain injuries (TBIs), damage to internal organs, internal bleeding, broken bones including shattered or compound fractures and serious breaks, neck and back injuries including to the spinal cord and surrounding nerves, and crush injuries.

 In addition to these serious injuries, some accidents also unfortunately result in catastrophic harm to the parties involved.
 Catastrophic injuries can inflict long-term or permanent damage to the victim, causing difficulties in daily functioning and quality of life.
-Examples include amputation of or losing the use of a limb or appendage, injuries to the face including impacts to one’s vision, hearing loss, severe scarring and other disfigurement, and partial or full paralysis.
+Examples include amputation of or loss of the use of a limb or appendage, injuries to the face, including impacts to one’s vision, hearing loss, severe scarring and other disfigurement, and partial or full paralysis.

 Those who are left disabled from an incident are usually awarded a large settlement for the lifelong impacts.
 Families of accident victims who did not survive their injuries are also able to pursue compensation for their loss.
 Injured individuals with only seemingly minor injuries are still entitled to recover their damages and may be able to receive more compensation than they think.